- File Formats

 Supplies are needed by every small business to survive.
-Although supplies may mean different things for each business (for example, supplies for clothing stores can either be shirts, pants, or shoes, while supplies for an auto company can either be four-wheeled automobiles or automobile parts), supplies are used to for the company’s daily operations with the aim of the supplies being converted into goods to be sold to consumers.
-You may also see agreement samples.
+Although supplies may mean different things for each business (for example, supplies for clothing stores can either be shirts, pants, or shoes, while supplies for an auto company can either be four-wheeled automobiles or automobile parts), they are used to for the company’s daily operations with the aim of the supplies being converted into goods to be sold to consumers.
+Scroll down to check out some of our agreement samples.

 When it comes to restaurants, the supplies which are needed for daily operations are mostly food ingredients.
 These ingredients can be pork, beef, fish, chicken, vegetables, fruits, condiments, and other artificial ingredients (such as additives, preservatives, and flavor substitutes) used to create dishes.
 Unfortunately, not all restaurants can provide their own supplies for their use.
 Most restaurants, especially the startups, do not produce or manufacture their own ingredients or tools.

-Even the most popular restaurants and fast food chains do not even produce their own goods as they partner with suppliers so that supplies will be delivered to their restaurants on a daily basis.
+Even the most popular restaurants and fast-food chains do not even produce their goods as they partner with suppliers so that supplies will be delivered to their restaurants daily.
 These restaurants would rather use the money coming in from their sales for other important expenses such as salaries, rent, and other overhead expenses.
 It will be much more expensive for restaurants to maintain a farm or land where they grow all of their produce.
-Their expenses will double as they will be spending for fertilizers, water, and labor, and this does not even include the costs of purchasing and maintaining farm equipment.
+Their expenses will double as they will be spending on fertilizers, water, and labor, and this does not even include the costs of purchasing and maintaining farm equipment.

 Supply agreements are needed for your restaurant, cafe, or bakery.
-They make sure supplies are replenished in your restaurant on a daily basis.
+They make sure supplies are replenished in your restaurant daily.
 Here are some tips when making supply agreements:

 Executive summaries are very handy if the recipient of the agreement wants to know more about the company (or in this case, the restaurant).
 Even if the restaurant and the supplier have already met and discussed the terms of the supply agreement, it is much better if additional details, especially the executive summary, are put into writing to make the agreement more formal.